-As a Senior Copywriter, I concept, develop and execute fully-integrated campaigns for pharmaceutical, health care, and retail clients.
+I'm Jack.
+As a senior copywriter I've concepted, developed and executed full-service campaigns for pharmaceutical, health care, finance, tech, and retail clients.

-While at Hill Holliday, I have also contributed to a client list that includes Staples, Bank of America, Liberty Mutual, Project RED, and CURE.
+Over my career I've contributed to a client list that includes Staples, Bank of America, Liberty Mutual, Project RED, Everest Poker, Novartis, Janssen, and Celgene (select drug brands include: Afinitor, Alcon, Gleevec, Diovan, Exelon Patch, Exforge/Exforge HCT, and Myfortic).

-Jim Hafner and his family had an incredible living donation story to tell, so we sent our crew to Tuscon to capture it.
-This clip is the trailer we used to highlight their story during a special organ donation appreciation night at Fenway Park.
-The full version is directly below.
+Ryleigh's family had an incredible living donation story to tell, so we went to Tucson to capture it.
+This trailer screened at Fenway Park on Organ Donation Awareness Day.
+The full version is below.

-Our team was honored to help the Hafner family tell their incredible story of living donation.
-The recipient, Ryleigh, was given not one, but two new chances at life thanks to living kidney donations from her mother and half-sister.
+Ryleigh was given two new chances at life thanks to living kidney donations from her mother and half-sister.
+This is her story.

 From 2007 through 2012, I was a Contributing Editor at Gizmodo.
 I worked with some brilliant minds, learned a lot about the industry, and was able to thrive in a fast-paced, high intensity editorial environment.
 The article above is my feature about the MIT Media Lab extension, which opened in 2010.

 Gizmodo Feature: Joe Davis, Harvard researcher and artist

 One of my first full-length features at Gizmodo was a profile of the eccentric and utterly fascinating Joe Davis.
 He was trying to harness lightning, concentrate it into a laser, and use that energy to move a sail-powered ship in space.